 No, your stocks and alternative investments (e.g., real estate, notes, etc.) can be transferred in-kind, which means that they will be transferred as is to your new plan.

-You can sign up for a Solo 401(k) only if all of your employees are working part-time (that is,. fewer than 1,000 hours per year).
+You can sign up for a Solo 401(k) only if all of your employees are working part-time (that is, fewer than 1,000 hours per year).

-If you have full-time employees, you can contact us at info@MySolo401k.net or 800-489-7571.
+If you have full-time employees, you can contact us at info@MySolo401k.net.

 Note that once you hire a full-time employee, you will no longer be eligible to maintain a Solo 401(k).
 It is very important that you get in touch with us at that time to discuss your options.

-You can contribute up to $53,000 in 2016 and $54,000 for tax year 2017 (including an additional catch-up contribution of $6,000 if you are age 50 or older).
+You can contribute up to $61,000 in 2022 and $66,000 for tax year 2023.
+An additional catch-up contribution of $6,500 can also be made for 2022, and $7,500 for 2023 if you are age 50 or older.
 The maximum amount you can contribute depends on your income or profit in any given year.

 No, there is not.
 You are not required to contribute to the plan every year.